 A first-time freshman applicant is an individual who has either completed a high school degree or GED, but has not completed any college credit.
 Applicants who have earned dual enrollment credit while in high school or have AP/IB credit would still classify as a first-time freshman.
 Information regarding the application process for the freshman applicant can be found online.

 A transfer applicant is an individual who has earned college credit at another college or university.
 There are different criteria for admission based on the number of credit hours earned.
 Information regarding the application process for the transfer applicant can be found online.
 If you classify as a transfer applicant, please visit the “transfer student” section of our Resource Center for Adult Students website for even more information!

-If you are 25 years or older, you should apply as a non-traditional student.
+If you are 25 years or older, you should apply as a post-traditional student.

-For more details about the non-traditional student application process and support services, please visit the “Non-Traditional Student” section of our Resource for Adult Students website.
+For more details about the post-traditional student application process and support services, please visit the “Post-Traditional Student” section of our Military, Adult, and Transfer Services website.